 Much great work is being done by employers around the world now on diversity and inclusion, as this is seen not only as positive for workers, but a good thing for the health and creativity of a business.
 It also fits into a strategy to encourage the recruitment of talented people and to ensure they stick around once they see that the culture is open, welcoming and progressive.

-Below we put the spotlight on the law and legal developments relating to certain protected characteristics in the countries in which we operate:
+On this page we periodically put the spotlight on the law and legal developments relating to certain protected characteristics in the countries in which we operate.

-Reporting on pay disparities between men and women is a tool many governments worldwide employ in the fight against discrimination in the workplace.
-This map shows at a glance which countries currently have reporting obligations in place for employers in relations to what men and women are paid in their organisations.
+This map shows at glance which countries currently have reporting obligations in place for employers in relations to what men and women are paid in their organisations.

 Different countries have various ways of looking at the issue of sexual harassment, and different ways to define it.
 The chart below covers over 50 countries.
 You can search the name of a country, or more than one country in the search box below, to bring up the details you need.